-Coaching is a field that is on the rise in popularity, but the psychological theory underlying it is not fully formed.
+Coaching is becoming an increasingly popular field, but the psychological theory underlying it is not fully formed.

-Coaching shares many similarities to therapy, which has a much more defined body of literature behind it.
+Coaching shares many similarities with therapy, which has a much more defined body of literature behind it.
 Having a foundational knowledge in coaching psychology can make you a more effective coach.

 Before you read on, we thought you might like to download three Positive Psychology Exercises for free.
-These science-based exercises will explore fundamental aspects of positive psychology including strengths, values, and self-compassion, and will give you the tools to enhance the wellbeing of your clients, students, or employees.
+These science-based exercises explore fundamental aspects of positive psychology, including strengths, values, and self-compassion, and will give you the tools to enhance the wellbeing of your clients, students, or employees.

 Coaching Psychology: A Definition

-According to Passmore, Stopforth & Lai, coaching psychology is the scientific study of behavior, cognition, and emotion within coaching practice to deepen our understanding and enhance our practice within coaching (Passmore, Stopforth & Lai, 2018).
+According to Passmore, Stopforth, and Lai (2018), coaching psychology is the scientific study of behavior, cognition, and emotion within coaching practice to deepen our understanding and enhance our practice within coaching.

 When you come to the understanding that coaching psychology is the psychology of coaching, it highlights the importance of having a solid foundation in the psychology of behavior, cognition, and emotion.
 In addition to this academic foundation, the coach must be able to apply what they know in the specific context of their work.